How to use Ally - Staff Guide

 Improving the accessibility of Documents

-Documents are a type of content, new to Ultra Course View Minerva modules.
+Documents are a type of content created directly within a module area using Minerva's built-in editor.
 An accessibility indicator will also be provided for Documents.
-To access this indicator staff will need to navigate to the Document they would like to check and click the three dots icon and then Edit.
-A score will then appear in the top right-hand corner next to the document's visibility status.
+To access this indicator staff will need to navigate to the Document they would like to check, click the three dots icon and then Edit.
+A score will be presented in the top right-hand corner next to the document's visibility status.

 Staff can click on the accessibility indicator within their content to access on-screen advice on how to fix the accessibility issues identified in their content.